-Not sure exactly what to expect, I hopped on one of the “mules” and the team headed up to one of the paddocks that houses twin lambs (including the black lambs I saw a few weeks ago).
+Not sure exactly what to expect, I hopped on one of the “mules” and the team headed up the paddock that houses twin lambs.

 This was a tough day for me.
-My compassionate side couldn’t understand why they would do this, but my rational side asked the Ranger.
-It turns out that tails that are left on get covered in poo.
-This attracts blowflies which then lay eggs in the sheep, causing huge problems for the animal.
+My compassionate side couldn’t understand why they would do this, but my rational side knows it is far better than the alternative.

 If you found this post interesting, please pin it:

 - A WWII Ship Degaussing Station in Shakespear Park, Auckland NZ

 - Glow Worms at Waterfall Gully in Shakespear Park – An Easy Night Walk